bhaskarcodes/Hash-Calculator/README.md

 Make a file "passwords.txt" with a list of common passwords to try for brute forcing.

-The python script calculates md5 hash value of all the passwords in "passwords.txt" file and stores in a file "hash.txt" in the
+This python script calculates md5 hash value of all the passwords in "passwords.txt" file and stores in a file "hash.txt" in the
 following format:

 \<password\>:\<hashed value\>